 Audit Q&A: Clarified ISA issues

-With the audit season kicking off for December 2011 year-ends, Steve Collings looks at some of the more frequently asked questions relating to the clarified International Standards on Auditing (ISAs)
+With the audit season kicking off for December 2011 year-ends, Steve Collings looks at some of the most commonly asked questions about clarified International Standards on Auditing (ISAs).

 Q. I’ve heard that the use of ‘analytical procedures’ are mandatory in external audits, but I’m struggling to understand what they actually are.